 AT&T Pebble Beach Pro-Am: Tom Hoge run of six birdies in a row gives him early lead

-American Tom Hoge leads Ireland's Seamus Power by one stroke, with Austin Smotherman and Jonas Blixt tied for third at seven under at the AT&T Pebble Beach Pro-Am after first day; It marks the first time in Hoge's PGA career he has held a tournament lead outright after 18 holes
+American Tom Hoge leads Ireland's Seamus Power by one stroke, with Austin Smotherman and Jonas Blixt tied for third at seven under at the AT&T Pebble Beach Pro-Am after first day; watch live coverage of the second round on Friday from 4.30pm on Sky Sports Golf

 Tom Hoge strung together six birdies in a row near the end of his round to post a nine-under 63 and take the first-round lead at the AT&T Pebble Beach Pro-Am on Thursday in California.